nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_whatsontheboard.md

 * **PWM0/1 Through-Hole Breakout** - Add pin headers to connect servos and LEDs with pulse width modulation.
 * **Battery Switch** - Add a switch so you can easily disable or enable power from a battery.
 You will need to [cut a trace](#back-traces) to make this switch work.
-* **C.H.I.P Pro** - The through-holes surrounding the C.H.I.P Pro can be filled with pin headers to give access to the pin you need.
+* **C.H.I.P.
+Pro** - The through-holes surrounding the C.H.I.P.
+Pro can be filled with pin headers to give access to the pin you need.

 ## Cuttable Traces

 The C.H.I.P.
 Pro Dev Kit is designed to be flexible for your design and provide valuable built-in hardware.
-There are several cuttable jumpers that will disconnect onboard components and reroute power and data to where you need.
-You can find all of the jumpers outlined in the images below.
+There are several cuttable circuit paths that will disconnect onboard components and reroute power and data to where you need.
+You can find all of the cuttable paths jumpers outlined in the images below.

+Default circuit paths are indicated with a silkscreened bar under the connected pads.

 Most of these traces are on the back of the board with one very important exception.
-The USB0 jumpers on the front are connected to the micro-USB0 port on the Dev Kit.
+The USB0 jumpers on the front are connected to the micro USB0 port on the Dev Kit.
 This renders the micro USB port on the C.H.I.P.
 Pro itself unusable.
-If you would like to use the micro-USB port on C.H.I.P.
+If you would like to use the micro USB port on C.H.I.P.
 Pro these must be cut.

 ![Front Callouts](images/cutJumpers.jpg)

 ### Front Traces

-* **USB0 Disconnect**  There are two (2) traces that are important for USB communication and one (1) trace that will disconnect USB power from the main micro USB connnector to C.H.I.P Pro.
+* **USB0 Disconnect** - There are two traces that are important for USB communication and one (1) trace that will disconnect USB power from the main micro USB connnector to C.H.I.P.
+Pro.
 To disconnect the dev kit's main micro USB connector, cut between the pads for the traces marked "+" and "-".
 These are for the "D+" and "D-" USB data lines.
 This will allow you to use the micro USB connector on the C.H.I.P.
 Pro.

 ### Back Traces